nipy/mindboggle/doc/index.rst

 Mindboggle
 ==========

-Mindboggle is a python project for automated labeling and shape analysis of structural brain imaging data.
+Mindboggle is a python software project for automated labeling and shape analysis of brain imaging data.

+Its purpose is to improve the accuracy, precision, and consistency of labeling and morphometry of brain imaging data, and to promote open science by making all data, software, and documentation freely and openly available.

-Please see our :ref:`documentation-main` and :ref:`mindboggle-mission`.
+Please see our :ref:`documentation-main`.

 *The Mingboggle team*